Syncing 10,000 leads/mo? GET A DEMO

 The importance of online to offline conversion tracking

-Employing offline to offline conversion tracking allows you to better detect how consumers move through your sales funnel.
-This enables you to improve the customer purchasing journey by establishing which advertising campaigns are the most effective.
+Using offline to online conversion tracking allows you to better detect how consumers move through your sales funnel.
+This enables you to improve the customer purchasing journey by establishing which advertising campaigns are the most effective.ù

-Offline tracking is simple to integrate with platforms such as Facebook and Google.
+Online-to-offline tracking is simple to set up for platforms such as Facebook and Google, Given you use the right tools and integrations.

-Manage online to offline attribution with Facebook Conversion API through LeadsBridge
+Online to offline attribution with Facebook Conversion API via LeadsBridge

-Utilizing Facebook Conversions API can be advantageous for your business, as you can leverage this data to boost your digital campaigns.
-You can gain access to reporting that showcases who has engaged with your ads and interacted with your business via an offline channel.
+Using Facebook Conversions API can have many advantages for your business, as you can leverage this data to boost your digital campaigns.
+You can get access to reporting that showcases who have engaged with your ads and interacted with your business via an offline channel.

-With online to offline attribution, you are afforded the opportunity to create custom audiences and effectively retarget customers who have engaged with your business in the offline world, such as in-store.
-This overview allows for full tailoring of your advertising efforts, ultimately boosting your end conversions.
+With online to offline attribution, you are afforded the opportunity to create custom audiences.
+This lets you effectively retarget customers who have engaged with your business in the offline world, like a physical store.
+Doing so allows for the full tailoring of your advertising efforts, ultimately boosting your end conversions.

-The LeadsBridge Offline Conversions Sync tool bridges the gap between your online and offline sales and puts your attribution tracking back on track with ease.
+LeadsBridge offers an Offline Conversions Sync tool.
+It bridges the gap between your online and offline sales and puts your attribution tracking back on track with ease.
 Here’s how it works in just five easy steps:

 1. Users watch or click on your Facebook Ads